bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 **NVK:** 00:06:59

-How do Blended Paths work?
+How do Blinded Paths work?

 **Bastien Teinturier:** 00:07:01

-Okay, so Blended Paths are if you, I guess everyone has a vague idea of how rendezvous routing works in Onion networks, where the receiver, when you want to receive a message, instead of directly giving your address or your Node ID, you find paths to yourself that take a few hops to reach you.
+Okay, so Blinded Paths are if you, I guess everyone has a vague idea of how rendezvous routing works in Onion networks, where the receiver, when you want to receive a message, instead of directly giving your address or your Node ID, you find paths to yourself that take a few hops to reach you.
 You encrypt those and you just tell people get to that introduction point and they will know how to reach me with this encrypted blob that I'm giving you.
 So people who are sending payments to you only learn the identity of a few introduction points that you chose on the network so you can choose them however you want to make sure that people cannot infer that then you are the recipient.
 So algorithmically speaking and in order to be able to receive, to make the most of your incoming liquidity.